SunCCNY/NAIRR-SMLM/2DAiry_FFL_HD/README.md

 The input data frame "2DAiry_FFL_HD_Train_Frame_n.tif" and the corresponding output emitter-location file "2DAiry_FFL_HD_Train_xy_n.txt" have the same frame index n.

 ### Movie datatsets
-Datasets are concisely stored as an entire data movie of all frames as below.
+Datasets are also concisely stored as an entire data movie of all frames as below.

 **2DAiry_FFL_HD_Train_Frame.tif:** N data frames.